 Counseling And Therapy

-If after review you want to seek an appointment, please complete the non-clinical Intake Form.
-Click the button at the top of this or any other site page to open the form.
+If after reviewing the site you want to seek an appointment, please complete the non-clinical Intake Form.
+Click the button at the top of this or any other page to open the form.
 Completing it takes about 15 mins.

-After I receive it, we will schedule a phone call to see whether your reasons for beginning this work fit well with my specializations.
-I can answer questions about what you’ve read here, and set a first appointment.
+After I receive the form, I will promptly schedule a phone call to see if your reasons for beginning this work fit well with my specializations.
+I will answer questions about what you’ve read here, and set a first appointment.

 Commitments To This Work